 Clear-up work is continuing and will be repairing roads over the weekend.
 Most main roads are clear of flooding, although some minor roads remain impassable.

-The A361 and several Moors & Levels roads remain closed and are likely to remain that way for some time until water recedes.
+The A361 and several Moors and Levels roads remain closed and are likely to remain that way for some time until water recedes.
 Drivers are advised not to attempt to drive through road closures, floodwater may not be visible from the closure point.
 In some instances roads can also take time to be reopened as repairs are necessary before doing so.

 Countywide the recent weather has caused a high number of defects on roads across Somerset and our teams are working hard to assess these and fix them in order of priority.

-If you spot a problem please ensure that these are reported here as soon as you can: Report a problem on the road.
+If you spot a problem, please report it as soon as possible via the Council’s Report a problem on the road page.
 This is the quickest route for incidents to get picked up.

 Waste collections